hybraid6/Data-Bending-Essentials/README.md

 ---

 ## Acknowledgments
-A huge thank you to the data science community and ChatGPT for their continuous efforts to share knowledge and resources.
+A huge thank you to the data science community and ChatGPT the real G! for the continuous efforts to share knowledge and resources.
 Let’s keep learning and growing together!

 ---
 ## P.S.: Still under construction